 The importance of the physical characteristics of generic drugs

-Why do generic medicines cost less than brand-name medicines?
+Why do generic medicines often cost less than the brand-name medicines?

-Generic drugs also tend to cost less than their brand-name counterparts because generic drug applicants do not have to repeat animal and clinical (human) studies that were required of the brand-name medicines to demonstrate safety and effectiveness.
-This is why the application is called an “abbreviated new drug application.”
-This, together with competition between the brand-name drug and multiple generic drugs, is a large part of the reason generic medicines cost much less.
+Generic drugs tend to cost less than their brand-name counterparts because generic drug applicants do not have to repeat animal and clinical (human) studies that were required of the brand-name medicines to demonstrate safety and effectiveness.
+This abbreviated pathway is why the application is called an “abbreviated new drug application.”

 The reduction in upfront research costs means that, although generic medicines have the same therapeutic effect as their branded counterparts, they are typically sold at substantial discounts, an estimated 80 to 85% less, compared with the price of the brand-name medicine.
-According to the IMS Health Institute, generic drugs saved the U.S. healthcare system $1.67 trillion from 2007 to 20162.
+According to the IMS Health Institute, generic drugs saved the U.S. healthcare system nearly $2.2 trillion from 2009 to 20192.

 What standards must generic medicines meet to receive FDA approval?

-Drug companies can submit an abbreviated new drug application (ANDA) for approval to market a generic drug that is the same as (or bioequivalent to) the brand-name version.
-FDA's Office of Generic Drugs reviews the application to make certain drug companies have demonstrated that the generic medicine can be substituted for the brand-name medicine that it copies.
+Drug companies must submit an abbreviated new drug application (ANDA) to FDA for approval to market a generic drug that is the same as (or bioequivalent to) the brand product.
+FDA reviews the application to ensure drug companies have demonstrated that the generic medicine can be substituted for the brand-name medicine that it copies.

 An ANDA must show the generic medicine is equivalent to the brand in the following ways: